Sharp County Conservation District

-The 2023 Poultry Registration runs from January 1, 2023 through March 31, 2023.
-Producers will need to fill out a new poultry registration form for the year with location information, current phone numbers, and how much litter has been produced in 2022 and if you sold or applied your litter .
+The 2024 Poultry Registration runs from January 1, 2024 through March 31, 2024.
+Producers will need to fill out a new poultry registration form for the year with location information, current phone numbers, and how much litter has been produced in 2023 and if you sold or applied your litter .
 A $10 fee per farm will be collected.
-Forms are available, click document above
+Forms are available, click document above .
+This is for anyone that had birds in 2023.

 They can be mailed to SCCD 21C Court Road, Ash Flat, AR 72513